Alexander Johannes

 Alexander Johannes, 2024

-Alexander Johannes Heil (*1986 in Hamburg) is an artist, who explores the phenomenology and poetics of natural and architectural spaces through various media, aiming to establish alternative relationships with them and reconfigure our perception of the environment.
+Alexander Johannes (Alexander Johannes Heil, *Hamburg 1986) is an artist and architect, who explores the phenomenology and poetics of natural and architectural spaces through various media, aiming to establish alternative relationships with them and reconfigure our perception of the environment.

-In 2017, Alexander completed his architecture studies (B.Sc.) at the Technical University of Berlin, where his final project, “Metaphysics of Architecture,” examined analogies between natural and architectural structures.
+In 2017, he completed his architecture studies (B.Sc.) at the Technical University of Berlin, where his final project, “Metaphysics of Architecture,” examined analogies between natural and architectural structures.